andsw/VolunteerHub/README.md

 6. implement sign in/up, listing activities, present activities' detail info, activity join in features

 # Iteration 3
-1. Add MS SQL Server schema creation script.
+1. Redesign the database schema
-2. Get the RunDockerFiles script completely automatic.
+2. Get the RunDockerFiles scripts completely automatic.
 3. Deploy the database on the Google cloud sql
    - configure proxy so that I can connect the cloud sql database use localhost.
    - or add my ip on cloud sql network, to use the public ip connect the database.